Artificial neuron: McCulloch–Pitts (MCP) neuron

 An MCP neuron is a kind of restricted artificial neuron which operates in discrete time-steps.
 Each has zero or more inputs, and are written as $x_1, ..., x_n$.
 It has one output, written as $y$.
 Each input can be either excitatory or inhibitory.
 The output can either be quiet or firing.
 An MCP neuron also has a threshold $b \in \{0, 1, 2, ...\}$.

 In an MCP neural network, all the neurons operate in synchronous discrete time-steps of $t = 0, 1, 2, 3, ...$.
 At time $t+1$, the output of the neuron is $y(t+1) = 1$ if the number of firing excitatory inputs is at least equal to the threshold, and no inhibitory inputs are firing; $y(t+1)=0$ otherwise.

+It can be used to represent linearly separable boolean functions (for example, AND, OR, NOR) but not, for example, XOR.

 Each output can be the input to an arbitrary number of neurons, including itself (i.e., self-loops are possible).
 However, an output cannot connect more than once with a single neuron.
 Self-loops do not cause contradictions, since the network operates in synchronous discrete time-steps.

 As a simple example, consider a single neuron with threshold 0, and a single inhibitory self-loop.
 Its output would oscillate between 0 and 1 at every step, acting as a "clock".

 Any finite state machine can be simulated by a MCP neural network.
 Furnished with an infinite tape, MCP neural networks can simulate any Turing machine.